“I thank God for sending me someone who changed my life.”

 The importance of discovering one’s soulmate – one you can be mischievous with, get in and out trouble with and yet can always rely on — is an essential element of the film’s story.
-Friendship, even sparks of first lovr between a boy and a girl, are often part of the growing-up-experience.
+Friendship, even sparks of the first love between a boy and a girl, are often part of the growing-up experience.

 Both Annalise Basso and Chandler Canterbury are outstanding in their respective roles.
-The chemistry between the young actors is evidence of a successful casting process while giving the film an authentic appeal.
-Their performances are further enhanced by the masterful direction and camerawork.
-The latter often puts the young actors’ expressive faces in focus, allowing the viewer not only to see, but also experience their emotions.
+The chemistry between the young actors shows a successful casting process while giving the film an authentic appeal.
+The masterful direction and camerawork further enhance their performances.
+The latter often puts the young actors’ expressive faces in focus, allowing the viewer to see and experience their emotions.

-Cinematographically, the movie stands out with warm glowing colors that give a really nostalgic feel to the film.
-Though the story is set back in the 80s, kids and adults of today will have no problem associating with the young heroes in search of acceptance and happiness.
+Cinematographically, the movie stands out with warm glowing colours that give a really nostalgic feel to the film.
+Though the story is set back in the 80s, kids and adults of today will have no problem associating with the young heroes searching for acceptance and happiness.